Skip to main content

 Loss, theft, damage or negligence

 Coverage excludes the cost of repairing or replacing aids that have been lost, stolen or damaged or used negligently.
-You will have to pay these costs if they are not covered by your personal insurer (home insurance or other), if applicable.
+You will have to pay these costs if they are not covered by your private insurer (home insurance or other), if applicable.

 Application for review